ProfessionallyEvil/C4/README.md

 ## What is this?

-This is a github repo that will do comparisons of prominent Command and Control (C2) frameworks in the red team/pentesting industry.
+This is a very fluid (as in continuously changing) github repo that will do comparisons of prominent Command and Control (C2) frameworks in the red team/pentesting industry.

 ## Cyberdelia?